-When considering what to say during an anniversary celebration, the praises should go to God for every individual who has participated in the building and the formation of this particular body and the way in which these individuals have shared in the promotion of the gospel or served others, either obviously or quietly in the background.
+When considering what to say during an anniversary celebration, the praises should go to God for every individual who has participated in the building and the formation of this particular body.
+Celebrate the way in which these individuals have shared in the promotion of the gospel or served others, either obviously or quietly in the background.

-When developing a prayer for an event such as this we should always take our example from God’s word.
-In this case I am not referring to the Lord’s Prayer although that is the example most of us think of.
+When developing a prayer for an event, we should always take our example from God’s word.
+In this case I am not referring to the Lord’s Prayer, although that is the example most of us think of.

 >> Also Read: Best Pastor Appreciation Ideas

-Actually there is a wonderful prayer pattern repeated frequently throughout the Bible and that is when God’s people actually review all the blessings of God in the prayer by listing back to Him all that they have seen him do.
+Actually there is a wonderful prayer pattern repeated frequently throughout the Bible and that is when God’s people actually review all the blessings of God in the prayer.
+They do so by listing back to Him all that they have seen him do.
 Hebrews 11 is the best example of this.

 There is an old hymn called “Count Your Blessings”, that says,